Eddie Basha Jr.

 Edward Najeeb Basha Jr. (August 24, 1937 – March 26, 2013) was the Chairman & CEO of Bashas', Inc., a grocery store chain in Arizona.
 His father, Eddie Basha Sr., and his uncle, Ike Basha, founded Bashas' in 1932.
 The first store under the Bashas' banner was opened in Chandler, Arizona.

+Basha ran for Governor of Arizona in 1994 and won the Democratic nomination.
+However, he lost to incumbent Republican governor Fife Symington.
+Basha died on March 26th, 2013, at the age of 75.

 Early life and education

 Basha was born in Chandler, Arizona, where his father owned a grocery business.
 The Bashas were originally from Lebanon, entering the United States by way of New York City.
 They moved from New York City to Arizona in 1910.
 He graduated from Chandler High School and then obtained a degree in History at Stanford University.

 Career

 Bashas' was founded by Eddie Basha Sr. and brother Ike Basha.
 Upon the death of Ike, Eddie Basha Sr. continued running Bashas'.
 Eddie Basha Jr. took full control of the family business upon the death of his father.
 Beginning in 1968, Basha expanded the small company to a nationwide chain of 160 stores.

 Basha ran an unsuccessful campaign as the Democratic nominee against incumbent Arizona Governor Fife Symington in 1994.
 He was a supporter of many charitable and civic causes, particularly working with education and the poor in Arizona.
 He supported same-sex marriage during his gubernatorial campaign, years before it became an issue for contemporary society in the early 21st century.